 Post Docs: In rare circumstances, post-doctoral scholars may be considered for H-1B sponsorship.
 The J-1 visa is the appropriate visa type for most Stanford postdoctoral scholars.
 The university prohibits receipt of fellowship support to employment visa holders such as H-1B, O-1, TN.
 The host department needs to contact the Office of Postdoctoral Affairs before initiating the H-1B process on behalf of a postdoc.

-We cannot begin working on the H-1B until we receive the approved workflow transaction, which is initiated by the Stanford department.
+Bechtel cannot begin working on the H-1B until we receive an approved workflow transaction, which is initiated by the Stanford department, and complete, up-to-date documentation.
 Other offices, such as the Office of Postdoctoral Affairs or the Dean of Research, must first approve the transactions.
 Transactions and approvals can take a week to several weeks.
-Once we receive it, it can take another two to three weeks for the petition to be prepared and sent to USCIS.
-USCIS processing time ranges from almost six months with regular processing to about three weeks with premium processing, an optional service available at extra charge payable to USCIS.
+Once we receive it, Bechtel's internal processing time will vary depending upon volume, the quality of the documentation, case complexity and time of year.
+USCIS processing time ranges from almost six months with regular processing to about three weeks with premium processing, when it is available.

 New Employees Within the U.S. Changing Status to H-1B or Porting to Stanford: New employees within the U.S. changing status to H-1B or porting (transferring) to Stanford may begin work no earlier than the approved date on the Stanford I-797 and no later than 60 days from the start date on the I-797.